X

 A side hustle (or side gig or freelance job) can help people achieve financial goals and obtain a level of job security.

-Developing a second skill set to bring in money can not only help you build a nest egg in addition to your current salary, but also give you an stream if you ever lose your job.
+Developing a second skill set to bring in money can not only help you build a nest egg in addition to your current salary, but also give you an income stream if you ever lose your job.

 But what should you do once you start earning side hustle income?